 One of the comments on the facebook page reminded to me that I forgot one of my personal views on the issue, which is the following: big part of the issue here in my personal analysis is not against the Title Holders themselves, but against Clubs that should regulate and direct the whole system.
 At the same time though, I am raising a question about commitment and values, which unavoidably brings the focus back to the Title Holders.

 Could it be that the comfortable tendency to leave all the work in the hands of the Role Models is part of the problem too?
 Maybe it’s right that it’s not all in their hands and on their backs.
 But they should inspire others, ignite their trust in them as Role Models, not as a universal troubleshooter, but as a safe harbor where to find direction, help and guidance in how to kickstart change.
 Maybe a Title Holder should start seeding this kind of concept, making everyone inside of the community feel important as they are, and not mere spectators of a horny carnival that maybe, at the end of the day, we can always enjoy in our wet dreams.
 Or on the floors of the best Leatherclubs.

 Today The Rolling Stone Magazine have published this article regarding International Mister Leather contest.
 I quote a line from the article itself, buckle up people, as now it’s out, wide in the open, and not on LeatherBigWolf’s personal website and blog.
 It’s on a Magazine.
 This is basically, officially, what IML and the winner are about to the outer Communities now:

 a leatherman will be crowned Mr. International Leather for his appeal in a jockstrap.

-Now, not my place to say wether it is right, wrong, complete or incomplete as an opinion or a reportage.
 Yet it’s out there.
 Are we still sure we’re doing everything in the right way and direction?